Our Family Medicine Residency Program

 Our residents will enjoy competitive salaries and benefits, large classroom spaces and dedicated work areas.
-You'll have access to free meals in the physicians’ lounge, a monthly housing stipend and membership at our Healthpark, Kentucky’s only certified Medical Fitness Facility.
+You'll have access to free meals in the physicians’ lounge, $12,000 one-time sign on / moving expense and membership at our Healthpark, Kentucky’s only certified Medical Fitness Facility.

 As a first-year resident, you’ll have book and software reimbursement, and in the second and third years, you’ll have reimbursement for CMEs, exams and professional fees and memberships.